IoT Security: Lessons from Physical World

 https://en.wikipedia.org/wiki/Broken_windows_theory

 Is CCTV in cyberspace not an option?
 Should not crime be less profitable and cost be higher.
-Are car or house manufacturers liable for selling products which are not Fort Knox’s?
+Are car or house liable for selling products which are not Fort Knox’s?

 IoT hacks are life threatening